jonnyk20/tiny-app/README.md

 ## Getting Started
 - Intall all dependencies (using 'npm isntall' command)
 - Run the development web server using the 'node index.js' command
-- Make sure you are connected to the internet, so that Bootstrap and Fontaesome can be accessed by HTML
+- Make sure you are connected to the internet, so that Bootstrap and Fontawesome can be accessed by HTML